 A. Number of Places & Applications

-The number of Year 9 places available for September 2022 entry (the 2022/2023 school year) will be 260.
-If you are a parent resident in the Royal Borough of Windsor and Maidenhead, applications for September 2022 entry should be made via the Royal Borough of Windsor and Maidenhead co-ordinated admissions scheme (for more details see the ‘school admissions’ section of the Royal Borough of Windsor and Maidenhead Council website, (www.rbwm.gov.uk).
+The number of Year 9 places available for September 2024 entry (the 2024/2025 school year) will be 260.
+If you are a parent resident in the Royal Borough of Windsor and Maidenhead, applications for September 2024 entry should be made via the Royal Borough of Windsor and Maidenhead co-ordinated admissions scheme (for more details see the ‘school admissions’ section of the Royal Borough of Windsor and Maidenhead Council website, (www.rbwm.gov.uk).
 If you are a parent resident outside the Royal Borough of Windsor and Maidenhead application should be made through your home Local Authority’s Admissions Scheme.
-The school will hold an Open Evening on the 28th September 2021 at 6 30 pm where prospective students and their parents are welcome to visit and find out more about the school.

 B. Admissions Over-subscription Criteria

 If there are fewer applications than there are places available for Year 9 entry in September 2024, everyone who applies will be offered a place.

 Children who have an Education, Health and Care Plan or Statement of Special Educational Needs which names the school will be allocated a place at the school in accordance with their statutory entitlement.